Tina Hiller '17

 Hiller, who began her Ohio State experience at the Lima regional campus, was personally inspired by two specific individuals during her own educational journey.

-Shortly after transferring to the Columbus campus as a sophomore, Hiller befriended her public speaking instructor, who shared an affinity for farm life.
+Shortly after transitioning to the Columbus campus as a sophomore, Hiller befriended her public speaking instructor, who shared an affinity for farm life.

 “I sought her out after class one day in hopes of gaining some insight as to how she was able to love and thrive in both country and city life,” Hiller says.
 But the professor’s advice — that it was OK to be uncomfortable — did not resonate with Hiller until she bounced it off a mentor back home.